Home

 George Powe 1926-2013: a public figure, a private man

-Oswald George Powe, always known as George, died in 2013, aged 87.
-He served in the RAF during World War II and subsequently settled in the UK.
+Oswald George Powe, always known as George, was born in Kingston, Jamaica, on August 11, 1926.
+At the age of 17 he volunteered to join the RAF, serving as a radar operator in Cornwall and Devon until 1948.
+He then settled in the UK, working as an electrician and subsequently as a mathematics teacher.
 He was a lifelong socialist and a true comrade who fought against colonialism and racism, and strove for equality and respect for the African-Caribbean community.
 He helped an enormous number of people to achieve their rights.
 For this, as well as his public service, he earned the undying respect of his fellow Jamaicans as well as members of the host community.
+He died on September 9, 2013, aged 87.

 1944-1948